casangi/casadocs/markdown/imaging/image-cube-visualization/viewer-basics.md

 The Main Display Area lies below the toolbars.
 This area shows the image or MeasurementSet currently loaded.
 Clicking the mouse inside the display area allows region or position selection according to the settings in the mouse toolbar.The Display Area may have up to three attached panels: the Animators panel, the Cursors panel, and the Regions panel.
 These may be displayed or hidden from the \"View\" dropdown menu in the main Viewer Display Panel.
 If one of these is missing from your viewer, check that it is checked \"on\" in that menu.
 The panels can also be turned off by clicking the \"X\" in the top right corner, in which case you will need to use the View menu to get them back.By default, the three panels appear attached to the main Viewer Display Panel on the right side of the image.
 They may be dragged to new positions.
 Each of the three panels can be attached to the left, top, right, or bottom of the main Viewer Display Panel or they can be entirely undocked and left as free-floating panels.

 <div class="alert alert-info">
 **NOTE**: Depending on your window manager, windows without focus, including detached panels and tools like the Spectral Profile Browser may sometimes display odd behavior.
 As a general rule, giving the window focus by clicking on it will correct the issue.
-If you seem to \"lose\" a detached panel (like the Animators Panel), then click in the main window to get it back.
+If you seem to "lose" a detached panel (like the Animators Panel), then click in the main window to get it back.
 </div>

 <div class="alert alert-info">